-Note: If you are not getting power when the Battery Selector Switch is in the "1" House Batteries, it's likely the house battery breaker in the engine room may have tripped or was turned off inadvertently.
+Note: If you are not getting power when the Battery Selector Switch is in the "1" House Batteries, it's likely the house battery switch in the engine room may have tripped or was turned off inadvertently.
 The switch is located on the forward bulkhead in front of the port engine.
 Remove the cover and ensure the switches are "ON".
-Likewise, if the starboard engine will not start, check to make sure the start battery breaker is "ON".